soumya1986/docker-airflow/README.md

     POSTGRES_EXTRAS="?sslmode=verify-full&sslrootcert=%2Fetc%2Fssl%2Fcerts%2Fca-certificates.crt"

-# Simplified Celery broker configuration using Redis
+# Simplified Celery broker configuration using Redis (Not required for Local runs)

 If the executor type is set to *CeleryExecutor* you'll need a Celery broker.
 Here is a list of Redis configuration variables and their default values.
 They're used to compute the `AIRFLOW__CELERY__BROKER_URL` variable for you if you don't provide